Cortex (CX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cortex Historical Price

-According to the latest data gathered on Cortex live price page, the current price of Cortex is 0.051852USD.
-The circulating supply of Cortex(CX) is 1.21B CX , giving it a market capitalization of $62.67M.
+According to the latest data gathered on Cortex live price page, the current price of Cortex is 0.04497972USD.
+The circulating supply of Cortex(CX) is 1.21B CX , giving it a market capitalization of $54.45M.

 The Cortex Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.